steipete/notarium-mcp/docs/spec.md

 **18. Design Decisions & Rationale**
     *   **Synchronous Backend Writes for Tools:** Chosen over optimistic local writes to provide immediate and reliable success/failure feedback to the LLM, crucial for agent workflows.
 Assumes LLM client and MCP Notarium are online.
 Mitigates complex disconnected error reporting and data divergence issues.
 Increases write latency but prioritizes data integrity from LLM's perspective.
-    *   **SQLite as Pure Cache with Auto-Reset:** If credentials (`SIMPLENOTE_USERNAME`) or DB encryption key (`DB_ENCRYPTION_KEY`) change, or if the DB is corrupt or schema mismatches, the local SQLite cache is automatically deleted and rebuilt.
+    *   **SQLite as Pure Cache with Auto-Reset:** If credentials (`SIMPLENOTE_USERNAME`) change, or if the DB is corrupt or schema mismatches, the local SQLite cache is automatically deleted and rebuilt.
 This is acceptable because the cache is not the source of truth and Simplenote is.
 This simplifies recovery for the user in an `npx` environment.
     *   **Environment Variables for Credentials:** Selected over interactive setup (like `keytar`) due to the `npx` execution model and declarative configuration via a host app's JSON file.
 User is responsible for securing their config file / environment. `SIMPLENOTE_` prefix for backend-specific creds, no prefix or `DB_` for Notarium-specific ones.
     *   **Limited Toolset & Overloaded `manage` Tool:** To adhere to constraints on the number of exposed MCP tools, functionality like server stats and cache reset is consolidated under the `manage` tool, despite minor semantic impurity.
 This prioritizes token efficiency and limits for host applications.
-    *   **FTS5 for Search (V1):** SQLite's FTS5 is used as the primary search mechanism for text in notes.
+    *   **FTS5 for Search (V1):** SQLite's FTS5 (provided by `sql.js`) is used as the primary search mechanism for text in notes.
 Advanced application-level fuzzy matching (e.g., `fuse.js` for typo tolerance) is deferred beyond V1 to keep initial complexity low.
 Keyword filters (`tag:`, `before:`, `after:`) are extracted from the query string by the server.
     *   **Line-Based Patching for `save`:** Chosen as a compromise between sending full note content (inefficient for LLMs with large notes) and complex character-level diffs.
 The `{op, ln, val}` format is deemed reasonably understandable and implementable for LLMs and the server.
-    *   **Optional Database Encryption:** Offers users a choice between maximum ease-of-use (unencrypted, no native dependency issues) and enhanced security (encrypted, potential for `better-sqlite3-sqlcipher` native build friction on some platforms).
+    *   **No Database Encryption (Current `sql.js` Setup):** The current implementation with `sql.js` does not encrypt the persisted database file.
+This simplifies setup by avoiding native dependencies required for SQLCipher, but offers less local data protection.
+    *   **Use of `sql.js` (SQLite WASM):** Chosen for potentially broader platform compatibility (e.g., environments where native Node.js addons for `better-sqlite3` might be difficult to build or deploy) and to avoid native dependencies.
+The trade-off includes differences in direct file I/O patterns and lack of built-in SQLCipher support in the typical `sql.js` package.
     *   **Textual Logging by Default for `stdio`:** Prioritizes human readability for typical MCP client interaction, with JSON as an option for advanced users or different logging transports.
     *   **No Server Port by Default:** Assumes `stdio` communication typical for MCP desktop integrations, simplifying configuration.
     *   **Hardcoded Simplenote App ID/API Key:** These are specific to client applications interfacing with Simperium for Simplenote and are not user-specific secrets.